 The results can be summarized as follows.
-First, Figure 6.2(c) shows that $\beta_2(\cdot)$ is not significantly different from the zero function, suggesting that the treatments, tt2 and tt3, are not significantly different, and hence, the selected biomarkers do not interact with the treatment significantly.
-This is an important finding as it reveals that, with the given biomarkers, the more intensive and potentially more toxic therapy (tt3) may not offer survival advantages compared to the less intensive therapy (tt2).
-To confirm the conclusion, we also analyzed the data using the standard Cox proportional hazard model with only treatment covariate and without any interaction; the resulting coefficient estimate was 0.241 with SE = 0.204 and p-value 0.24.
+First, Figure 6.2(c) shows that $\beta_2(\cdot)$ is not significantly different from zero function, suggesting that the two treatments, tt2 and tt3, are not significantly different from each other, and, hence, the selected biomarkers do not interact with the treatment significantly.
+This is an important finding as it reveals that, with the given biomarkers, the more intensive and potentially more toxic therapy (tt3) may not necessarily offer survival advantages compared to the less intensive therapy (tt2).
+To confirm the conclusion, we also analyze the data using the standard Cox proportional hazard model with only treatment covariate and without any interaction, the resulting coefficient estimate is 0.241 with SE= 0.204 and p-value 0.24.

-The estimates of hgb, aspc, and bmpc are not significant, suggesting that they may not be predictive biomarkers.
-The positive estimates of the coefficients of b2m, mri, and cyto, and the negative estimate of the coefficient of alb in Table 6.4, along with the monotone increasing function of $\beta_1(\cdot)$ across zero at around W = 0 as depicted in Figure 6.2(b), show that the biomarkers b2m, alb, mri, and cyto are significantly related to patients' survival.
-Specifically, larger values of b2m, mri, and cyto, and lower values of alb increase the risk of death, while lower values of b2m, mri, and cyto, and larger values of alb reduce the risk of death.
+Second, the estimates of hgb, aspc, bmpc are not significant, suggesting that they may not be predictive biomarkers.
+The positive estimates of the coefficients of b2m, mri and cyto and the negative estimate of the coefficient of alb in Table 6.4, along with the monotone increasing function of $\beta_1(\cdot)$ across zero at around W=0 as depicted in Figure 6.2(b), show that the biomarkers b2m, alb, mri and cyto are significantly related to patients' survival.
+Specifically, larger values of b2m, mri, cyto and lower values of alb increase the risk of death, while lower values of b2m, mri, cyto and larger values of alb reduce the risk of death.
 The results have confirmed the hypotheses proposed in Shaughnessy et al. (2007), and could lead to more precise risk classifications.